 And guess what, it wasn’t any one of them specifically.
 Some combinations of modules worked, others didn’t.

-I ended up just bisecting package.json and doing a sort of binary search until I had removed a particular set of Linux OS statistics modules that I use to build CPU and I/O charts (node-red-contrib-linux-*).
+and doing a sort of binary search until I had removed a particular set of Linux OS statistics modules that I use to build CPU and I/O charts (node-red-contrib-linux-*

-I was quite thoroughly convinced they were to blame as they crashed the arm32v7 build but yielded a working one when removed, but I then did another test: I tried adding another complex module to the mix (node-red-contrib-chart-image, which has a bunch of cairo-related dependencies), and lo and behold, the resulting arm32v7 container crashes again upon execution (and yes, arm32v6 works fine).
+build but yielded a working one when removed, but I then did another test: I tried adding another complex module to the mix (node-red-contrib-chart-image

 Partial Conclusions

-I’m now pretty sure that there is something wrong with nodejs 14 on arm32v7 (at least on the ), as both my custom builds and the builds that ship with alpine 3.13.4 crash on the at various points.
+(at least on the ODROID), as both my custom builds and the builds that ship with alpine 3.13.4

-This might be specific to alpine and the Exynos chip, but I don’t have enough data yet.
+and the Exynos chip, but I don’t have enough data yet.
 I’d need to try 3 or 4 more builds to make sure and avoid false positives.

-But whatever is happening is definitely triggered by the extension modules I’m loading into , as nodejs seems to fail whenever I cross some kind of critical threshold of loaded modules.
+But whatever is happening is definitely triggered by the extension modules I’m loading into Node-RED, as nodejs

-Plus I had at least one instance where loaded completely and flows ran for a couple more seconds (not sure if that was just slowness in hitting whatever made it crash, as the has a lot of stuff running on it).
+Plus I had at least one instance where Node-RED loaded completely and flows ran for a couple more seconds (not sure if that was just slowness in hitting whatever made it crash, as the ODROID has a lot of stuff running on it).

 Next Steps

-Since I really want to figure out what is going on I’m now looking at things like default stack sizes and other things I can shove into CFLAGS, but since I have to go on with my life (and really wanted to have spent this weeks’ evenings messing with ), there will be a few changes:
+Since I really want to figure out what is going on I’m now looking at things like default stack sizes and other things I can shove into CFLAGS

-• I’ll also start planning to phase out the in favor of something else–probably a , of which I have two, and which are quite likely to work with every single amd64 container I ever build.
+, etc. and skipping my custom builds whenever possible, because they take too long and add extra testing and uncertainty to the mix. - I’ll also start planning to phase out the ODROID-U2 in favor of something else–probably a Z83ii, of which I have two, and which are quite likely to work with every single

-I might also try debian or ubuntu as a base, but that will mean orphaning the older Pi setups, so I’m not really keen on it.
+as a base, but that will mean orphaning the older Pi setups, so I’m not really keen on it.

 Lessons Learned

-• Being an early adopter will always come back to bite you (even if it’s eight years later).
+- Being an early adopter will always come back to bite you (even if it’s eight years later).

-• Before replacing “production” containers in one-of-a-kind hardware, tag the current version and keep it around until you’re happy the new version works.
+- Before replacing “production” containers in one-of-a-kind hardware, tag the current version and keep it around until you’re happy the new version works.

-• Use tried and tested builds whenever possible (my custom builds made sense when ARM was unfashionable, but I can now get fresh, LTS versions of nodejs, so it’s time to phase them out).
+- Use tried and tested builds whenever possible (my custom builds made sense when ARM was unfashionable, but I can now get fresh, LTS versions of

-• It’s not always DNS (this is probably the biggest takeaway, for all of those people out there who like to say things like “It’s always DNS”).
+, so it’s time to phase them out). - It’s not always DNS (this is probably the biggest takeaway, for all of those people out there who like to say things like “It’s always DNS”).

-• Computers are finicky and temperamental.
+- Computers are finicky and temperamental.

-• nodejs doubly so, in any form.
+doubly so, in any form.

 Well, maybe not all the above are true.